-That’s why we’ve developed Spectur systems to capture time-lapse footage and data in the cloud, complete with categorisation and search capabilities.
+That’s why we’ve developed our Spectur smart camera systems to capture time-lapse footage and data in the cloud, complete with categorisation and search capabilities.
 This line of security cameras has license plate capture functionality available via cloud VMS now and directly within the Spectur applications in the near term.
 You can perform a historic search of movement events from the “CCTV mode” to see if a vehicle has been captured at any point in time, for example.

 For perimeter surveillance systems that will offer a true return on your investment, seek out a solution that’s flexible, all-seeing, responsive and provides genuinely usable data.
 When activity occurs onsite, you’ll be glad you did.